Lyngbyatoxin-a

-Lyngbyatoxin-a is a cyanotoxin produced by certain cyanobacteria species, most notably Moorea producens (formerly Lyngbya majuscula).
+Lyngbyatoxin-a is a type of alkaloid cyanotoxin produced by certain cyanobacteria species, most notably Moorea producens (formerly classified as Lyngbya majuscula).
 It is produced as defense mechanism to ward off any would-be predators of the bacterium, being a potent blister agent as well as carcinogen.
 Low concentrations cause a common skin condition known as seaweed dermatitis.

 Biosynthesis

-Lyngbyatoxin is a terpenoid indole alkaloid that belongs to the class of non-ribosomal peptides (NRP).
+Lyngbyatoxin is a terpenoid indole alkaloid hybrid that belongs to the class of non-ribosomal peptides (NRPs).
 Lyngbyatoxin contains a nucleophilic indole ring that takes part in the activation of protein kinases.
 Figure 1, shows the biosynthesis of Lyngbyatoxin reported by Neilan et al. and Gerwick et al. The non-ribosomal peptide synthase (NRPS) LtxA protein condenses L-methyl-valine and L-tryptophan to form the linear dipeptide N-methyl-L-valyl-L-tryptophan.
 The latter is released via a NADPH-dependent reductive cleavage to form the aldehyde which is subsequently reduced to the corresponding alcohol.
-Then LtxB which is a P450-dependent monooxygenase serves as a catalyst in the oxidation and subsequent cyclization of N-methyl-L-valyl-L-tryptophan.
-Finally, LtxC which is a reverse prenyltransferase performs the transfer of a geranyl pyrophosphate (GPP) to carbon-7 of the indole ring which is accompanied by the lost of pyrophosphate.
+A P450-dependent monooxygenase called LtxB then performs the oxidation and subsequent cyclization of N-methyl-L-valyl-L-tryptophan.
+Finally, LtxC transfers a geranyl functional group from geranyl pyrophosphate (GPP) to carbon number 7 of the indole ring.